icycake7/main/technology.md

 # Technologies Used - This needs to be updated.
 This is from canvas
 ## Data Cleaning and Analysis
-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Pandas will be used to clean the data and perform an exploratory analysis

 ## Database Storage
 SQL is the database we intend to use.

 ## Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+We will use the flask template